-But work is different because you can’t simply walk away and disengage when someone with a different personality or values crosses your path.
-You can spend as much as a third of your life at work, so learning the skills to cope with many different personality types can give you peace of mind when challenging situations arise.
+But work is different.
+You can’t simply walk away and disengage with someone who has opinions and values that don’t align with your own.
+You can spend as much as a third of your life at work, so it’s important to make the most of it; learning the skills to cope with many different personality types can help you navigate challenging situations that may arise.

-2. Don’t take everything personally.
+1. Don’t take everything personally.

 3. Learn to handle egos.

 He got a big ego?
 It’s not uncommon to encounter coworkers with large egos, and the tension egos can cause is often a source of conflict — particularly when egos clash.
 People may go out of their way to prop themselves up and stand out by positioning their coworkers as lesser than them in quality of work and stature.
 To avoid an ego-driven conflict, it’s important to remind yourself that this isn’t personal.
 Like it or not, you only have control over your own response to others’ personalities.
 If you’re frustrated by a coworker who puts others down, try to find ways to level-set with an honest conversation, based in facts rather than emotions.
 Your coworker may not even realize that their behaviors are negatively impacting you.
 (Of course, if someone’s ego turns into bullying you or others, it’s best go down the proper channels with your manager or with HR.)

 No matter the office or industry or team, gossip has a way of festering in a work environment.
 Gossip is a slippery slope and can often increase interpersonal conflict and decrease morale — while simultaneously straining relationships and decreasing productivity.
 The best way to avoid gossip is by identifying “gossip triggers,” so you can find ways to work around them.
 Sometimes, gossip is unavoidable, particularly if you’re part of a group conversation.
 If you’re able, try to tactfully redirect the conversation to something positive, or disengage.